facebook/create-react-app/docusaurus/docs/adding-typescript.md

 4. Copy [loaders.d.ts](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/src/loaders.d.ts) from the template to your `src` directory.

 Type errors will show up in the same console as the build one.

-> Note: If you prefer to run type checking separately from the build process, you can run `npm uninstall fork-ts-checker-webpack-plugin` (or `yarn remove fork-ts-checker-webpack-plugin`) to remove the `fork-ts-checker-webpack-plugin` dependency and then `npx tsc -w` on a new terminal tab.

 We recommend using [VSCode](https://code.visualstudio.com/) for a better integrated experience.